aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 -   AXI-4 (CL Master and DRAM controller is slave) – 512-bit AXI-4 interface to read/write DDR.

 There is a single status signal that the DRAM interface is trained and ready for access.
+DDR access should be gated when the DRAM interface is not ready.
 The addressing uses ROW/COLUMN/BANK (Interleaved) mapping of AXI address to DRAM Row/Col/BankGroup.
 The Read and Write channels are serviced with round-robin arbitration (i.e. equal priority).

 The DRAM interface uses the Xilinx DDR-4 Interface controller.
 The AXI-4 interface adheres to the Xilinx specification.
 Uncorrectable ECC errors are signaled with RRESP.
 ECC error status can be read using AWS Management Software APIs.

 Additionally, there are three statistics interfaces between the Shell and CL (one for each CL DDR controller).
-If the DDR controllers are being used by the CL, then the interfaces must be connected between the Shell and the DRAM interface controller modules. **WARNING** If the stats interfaces are not connected, the DDR controllers will not function.
+If the DDR controllers are being used by the CL, then the interfaces must be connected between the Shell and the DRAM interface controller modules.

+**WARNING:** If the stats interfaces are not connected, the DDR controllers will not function.
 However, the CL developer should not otherwise use them since they are specific to Shell management functions.
 If the DDR controllers are not used by the CL, then the interfaces should be left unconnected.

 **NOTE:** *There is no performance or frequency difference between the four DRAM controllers regardless whether they resides in the CL or the Shell logic*